softcraft-development/typonomy/docs/functions/addMore.md

 • **T**

-The e of the elements.
+The type of the elements.

 ## Parameters